mlsmall/NLP-Sentiment-Analysis-of-Amazon-Reviews/README.md

-The program outputs the category, which is the review score, and a tensor with the probabilities of for each score.
+The program outputs the category, which is the review score, and a tensor with the probabilities for each score.

 In this case, the program outputs a review score of 5, which is what we would expect for a review of *\"I really loved that shirt\"*.